EndeavorsOSP/polyswan-frontend/README.md

-# PolySwan Frontend
+# GradeApe Frontend

-This project contains the main features of the PolySwan application.
+This project contains the main features of the GRADE APE FINANCE application.